BY-LAWS OF THE IDAHO WATERCOLOR SOCIETY

 Dues (for active and associate members) shall be payable annually on January first.
 The Board of Directors of the Society shall have the authority to increase or reduce dues as sound management of the Society may require.
 Dues paid September –December will be applied to the next year’s membership requirement.

 All members shall refrain from any conduct that would disrupt or impede the meetings, activities or goals of IWS.
 The Board of Directors reserves the right to revoke the membership of any person violating this rule.

 All watercolor painters maintaining primary residence in the State of Idaho are eligible to become active members of the Society.
 In order to retain active status, a member must be current on dues and enter work in a Society sponsored show at least once every three years (includes open shows).
 Active members shall have full voting privileges and shall be eligible to serve on the Board of Directors.

 Any active IWS member who moves out of the state may continue to be a member of IWS so long as such member pays their dues annually and maintains their full, active member status.
-However, as a non-resident member they shall not have voting rights.

 Associate membership is open to Idaho residents and non-residents.
 Only Associate members who maintain a primary residence in Idaho shall have voting rights and shall be eligible for election to a Board position other than President and Vice President.
 There are no exhibition requirements for this membership.
-Associate members may enter only Regional Open Shows.(and WFWS shows –was deleted)
+Associate members may enter only regional or statewide open (non-juried) shows.

 There are six membership designations

 Merit – Distinguished Merit – Affiliate – Honorary – Donors – Full Time Student